rheys/sampledoc1/README.md

 ### Code Documentation
 Code documentation is a documentation provided by a Technical Author or the developer itself to give explanation about the code, how it works, eplanationa about what is the input, what process(es) available, and what is the output.

 The sytle in writing Code Documentation depends on the audience.
-In general, there can be at least 2 (two) type of audience for this documentation, namely The Developer and The Operator.
+In general, there can be at least 2 (two) types of audience for this documentation, namely The Developer and The Operator.

 Mainly, the focus for Developer is **what the code does and how the code does it**.
 On the other hand, the operator needs to know **how to use the code**.